Update: United Airlines Holdings Inc. (UAL) stock following data analysis

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of United Airlines Holdings Inc. (NASDAQ:UAL) raised 2.90% to close Friday’s market session at $51.10, higher as compared to yesterday’s close.
-The stock price fluctuated between $49.9746 and $51.324 throughout the trading session with the volume trading being 9854957 shares, which represented a significant variation when compared to the three months average volume of 12.97 million shares.
-The firm’s stock price fluctuated -3.73% within the last five trades and -10.71% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price increased 17.15% in the last 6 months and -12.54% was subtracted to its value over the previous 3 months.
-UAL stock is trading at a margin of -5.10%, -6.99% and 6.92% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of United Airlines Holdings Inc. (NASDAQ:UAL) dipped -0.70% to close Wednesday’s market session at $48.16, lower as compared to yesterday’s close.
+The stock price fluctuated between $47.8715 and $49.96 throughout the trading session with the volume trading being 14870490 shares, which represented a significant variation when compared to the three months average volume of 12.82 million shares.
+The firm’s stock price fluctuated -4.25% within the last five trades and -13.60% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price increased 9.26% in the last 6 months and -15.39% was subtracted to its value over the previous 3 months.
+UAL stock is trading at a margin of -9.02%, -11.97% and 0.24% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 What Does United Airlines Holdings Inc.’s Profitability and Valuation Ratios Tell Us About the Stock?